How to get out of a title loan: 5 legal loopholes

 You cannot discharge a secured debt in bankruptcy.
 However, restructuring it by declaring Chapter 13 bankruptcy can result in a longer pay-off period and potentially reduced rate.

 With this type of filing, you create a repayment plan for all your debts, including your car title loan.
 Throughout the repayment period, usually three to five years, you will make your payments to a court-appointed trustee.
+However, bankruptcy also severely damages your credit and may remain on your report for up to seven years from the filing date.

 What happens if you don’t pay title loans?

-The lender will report missed payments to the credit bureaus and may eventually send your unpaid debt to collections.
+If you fail to meet your payment obligations, the lender will report missed payments to the credit bureaus and may eventually send your unpaid debt to collections.
 Both derogatory marks can remain on your credit reports for up to seven years and can negatively impact your credit scores.

 In most states, lenders must tell you before they repossess your car.
 If you receive this notice, contact the lender immediately and try to negotiate with the lender or refinance the loan.

-Why to avoid title loans
+Why you should avoid title loans

-While the potential to receive a lump sum of cash when you are in a pinch is appealing, title loans can be expensive and risky.
+While it can be appealing to receive a lump sum of cash in a pinch, title loans can be expensive and risky.
 First and foremost, approval is available only to those who own the vehicle outright or who have a lot of equity.
 If there is a lien on the car, you likely cannot get a title loan.
+Additionally, if you default on your loan, the lender could seize your car.
+That might put your employment at risk if you need a car to get to work.

 - Payday alternative loans: A payday alternative loan, usually offered by credit unions, allows you to borrow anywhere from $200 to $1,000 for up to six months.